alexenson/ec2-elb-for-beginners/README.md

 What will then happen is it will download a file to your computer.
 It is using cryptography – public and private keys.
 The private key is being downloaded to your computer; it is probably in your downloads directory.
 Make sure you move it somewhere, you can find it later on and where it is kept securely - because it is sensitive information.
 Anybody with that particular file will be able to connect to your instances and manage them.

-Next for network settings we will leave some of the defaults here.
+Next for network settings we will leave some of the defaults here.<br>
 ![1](https://github.com/user-attachments/assets/cf1728f3-e659-45c4-8fb8-73653ac0d4ce)

 But we need to create a new security group.
-If you do it from here on the console, it will give it a weird name.
+If you do it from here on the console, it will give it a weird name. <br>
 ![1](https://github.com/user-attachments/assets/c9fcc883-a755-4d65-bc4c-fafa516da79e)